Happy Lesson

-Happy Lesson is a comedy manga, written by Mutsumi Sasaki and illustrated by Shinnosuke Mori, serialized in Dengeki G's Magazine from April 1999 to September 2002, featuring a high school student who is adopted by five of his teachers.
-It was adapted into a five-part OVA series in 2001; a thirteen-episode animated TV series in 2002; a sequel TV series, called Happy Lesson Advance, in 2003; and a second OVA series, Happy Lesson: The Final, in 2004.
+Happy Lesson (stylized as HAPPY★LESSON) is a comedy manga series, written by Mutsumi Sasaki and illustrated by Shinnosuke Mori, which was serialized in Dengeki G's Magazine from April 1999 to September 2002, featuring a high school student who is adopted by five of his teachers.
+It was adapted into a five-part OVA series in 2001; a thirteen-episode animated television series in 2002; a sequel television series, called Happy Lesson Advance, in 2003; and a second OVA series, Happy Lesson: The Final, in 2004.
 The series has also been adapted into a series of drama CDs and a Dreamcast game.

 The first volume of the manga was licensed and released by A.D.
 Vision's ADV Manga label in the United States; the first three episodes of the OVA and the first TV series were licensed by the ADV Films label for Region 1 distribution.

 Plot

 The plot of Happy Lesson is based on five teachers who end up living with a troubled and indifferent orphan and their unusual plan to become mother figures in an effort to make him a productive student.
 To achieve their plan, they employ various methods, such as science experiments, spiritual cleansing, physical training, and hijinks.